The Advantage of Local Marketing for Utah Small Businesses

 01: Local Marketing in Utah Is Easier and Less Expensive than Global Advertising

-Even though anyone can find a company on the Internet, Google has designed its algorithm around an important concept: The search engine company believes people prefer to do business with local companies.
+Even though anyone can find a company on the Internet, Google has designed its algorithm around an important concept: The search engine company believes people prefer to do business with companies near them, where there is a possibility of working face to face.
 As a result, Google, and any other typical search engine one may use, know the user’s location and factor that into the equation when giving search results.
 Google’s decision to favor local businesses was a crucial component in making their search engine so effective in the early days of the Internet, giving them dominance in the search industry.

 Local search factors have not diminished as many digital search users have shifted to mobile devices, making the user’s location even more relevant.

 The Cost of a National Advertising Campaign

 Consider how expensive it used to be, and still is for that matter, to launch a massive new branding campaign using traditional advertising methods like television commercials or print media.
 In that context, the innovation of Google’s local search components is pretty enormous.
 The Internet offers small companies the opportunity to sell to customers using content marketing, allowing them to compete with much larger companies.
 The advantage that Google has allowed small businesses in the digital environment has been game-changing.

 There’s some investment involved in building a marketing campaign.
 Small businesses who choose to invest in SEO must do so continuously every month to maintain their presence online.
 But the cost of a more targeted strategy is tiny compared with what it would take to build a national brand.
 For many companies it just makes sense to invest in an online approach.